Best Black Friday toy deals to expect in 2024

 CoComelon is easily one of the most loved children’s brands right now, with a YouTube channel that features 3D animation videos of nursery rhymes and loved songs.
 If your little one loves to join Nina, JJ, CeCe and the rest of the gang for a song or two, then this sing-along boombox will go down a treat.
 The device features five built-in songs, light up buttons and flashing lights, making it a great sensory toy for children.

 Who doesn’t love a cuddly toy?
-A gift that’s sure to go down a treat with most little ones, Squishmallows are some of the softest and cuddliest toys around and right now Argos has included numerous designs in Black Friday deals, including Shasta the organge bigfoot.
+A gift that’s sure to go down a treat with most little ones, Squishmallows are some of the softest and cuddliest toys around and right now Amazon has discounted numerous designs, including Shasta the organge bigfoot.
 Chosen as the best 12in buy in our round-up of the best Squishmallows, our tester said it’s the “perfect friend for kids to snuggle up with while reading or to rest on while relaxing with their tablets”.
 “Shasta comes complete with long fluffy ears that proved very strokable, while her lower half felt super soft, like a cushion,” they added.
 “For an extra layer of cuteness, her feet even stick out when she’s placed on a sofa or bed, making it look like she’s sitting – utterly adorable.”

 When will Black Friday toy deals start in 2024?